-A. 2014 Census - Housing Units, Occupancy Status and Residents
+A. Census - Housing Units, Occupancy Status and Residents

-CITY OF 7

-Enumera Date:
+Enumer utor: (Nam e of the municipality, commu Date:

-Block: Page:
+Page:

 Hsng.
 Unit # Housing Unit Address Housing Unit Names of Individuals in Household Do you consider this house your primary place of residence

 Occupied Vacant Yes No

 Housing Subtotal

-\"Primary place of residence" means a place where a person sleeps on a weekly basis; if a person has more than one residence, "primary place of residence" means a place where the person sleeps more often during the calendar year.
+"Primary place of residence" means a place where a person sleeps on a weekly basis; if a person has more than one residence, "primary place of residence" means a place where the person sleeps more often during the calendar year.